uphold/docs/_entities.md

-currency    | The currency of the funds at the origin. description | The name of the sender. fee         | The Bitcoin network Fee, if origin is in BTC but destination is not, or is a non-Uphold Bitcoin Address. rate        | The rate for conversion between origin and destination, as expressed in the currency at origin (the inverse of `destination.rate`). sources     | The transactions where the value was originated from (id and amount). type        | The type of endpoint.
+currency    | The currency of the funds at the origin. description | The name of the sender. fee         | The Bitcoin network Fee, if origin is in BTC but destination is not, or is a non-Uphold Bitcoin Address. isMember    | A boolean signaling if the origin user has completed the membership process. node        | The details about the transaction origin node. rate        | The rate for conversion between origin and destination, as expressed in the currency at origin (the inverse of `destination.rate`). sources     | The transactions where the value was originated from (id and amount). type        | The type of endpoint.
 Possible values are 'card' and 'external'.